Freelensing

 The lens used does not necessarily have to be native to the brand of camera, since it is not physically attached to it.
 In addition, the lens may also be reversed for macro photography.
 By shooting through a normal to wide-angle lens backwards, increased magnification can be achieved.
 One of the by-products of freelensing is the introduction of "light leaks" which can be controlled to some degree and produce toy-camera like effects similar to those achieved with a Holga or Diana camera.

 The process is facilitated by use of an SLR, DSLR or MILC, in which the focus, and to a lesser degree the composition of the image, can be previewed prior to capture.
 In the case of a rangefinder or similar non-reflex or non live-view camera, the resulting focus would be unpredictable enough to be impractical, and yet not impossible to achieve.

 Freelensing is best accomplished in a relatively dry, dust-free environment due to exposure of the mirror box, and the dust-attracting sensor, to the elements.
 Once the photos have been captured, the lens should be remounted or a body cap installed to protect the mirror and sensor from dust or moisture.
-Frequent use of a bulb blower or electronic cleaning are recommended.
+Frequent use of a bulb blower or electronic cleaning is recommended.
 Sensor cleaning requires special care so as to not damage components.